 People with the Myers-Briggs INTP (Introversion, Intuition, Thinking, Perception) personality type are realists and truth-seekers.
 They have the personality of a philosopher.
 The Myers-Briggs Personality Indicator describes people with the INTP personality type as having an innate desire to logically explain the world around them.
 They are more interested in theories and abstract concepts than socializing.
 They are often quiet and prefer controlled environments.
 They are excellent problem solvers.
 Although these qualities may be positive, their skepticism, analytical nature, and penchant for criticism can alienate others.

 INTPs are independent and strategic thinkers.
 They are able to create abstract models that have the ability to help others understand complicated problems.
 They often solve problems by pioneering new approaches to complex issues.
 Others may view them as detached or aloof, but in reality, they are extremely involved and focused on their interests.
+Again, if you want to enhance your personal development, you need a personal development coach.
+We've lined up a 30-min session with a World Class professional for free (Click Here).

 People with this personality type are best known for their magnificent theories and relentless logic.
 Their minds are constantly active, formulating new theories and ideas.
 In fact, it is not uncommon for their minds to constantly ruminate throughout the day, leading to a barrage of internal, mental debates.
 When they talk to others about these thoughts, it is to use them as a sounding board to help them analyze a situation or develop new solutions to problems.
 Although they are not into in-depth or prolonged social interactions, they enjoy the company of those who share their common interests and passions.
 While shy at times, they can become quite passionate and quarrelsome when others do not agree with their logic.
 The INTP personality type accounts for approximately 3 percent of the general population, which suits them because one of their biggest fears is being ordinary or common.
 They pride themselves on being innovative, creative, and unique, so they do not mind being different.
 Their ego may be self-inflated in terms of their intelligence.